 What this tells us is that we are innately predisposed to enjoy doing the kinds of things that we needed to do in order to survive as hunter-gatherers in the world of nature.
 And, along with that, our play is practice.
 Along with fun, there is yet another motivating element that needs mentioning.
 That element is joy.
 The fine-tuning of an adaptation in higher organisms provides an experience of joy (again, as a proximate cause) to a creature that successfully performs adaptive behavior.
 What is the most adaptive behavior that we humans perform?
 It is pair-bonding and parenting.
-It is falling in love and copulating with the object of that love, and then welcoming into the world the child you have jointly created.
+It is falling in love and having sex with the object of that love, and then welcoming into the world the child you have jointly created.
 These are the most joyous experiences available to us.
 And what comes next?
 It is being loved by one’s relations and friends.
 Our fundamental reproductive and social behaviors provide joy in amounts equal to their adaptive importance.
 But, is our capacity to love limited only to our romantic partners and our closest allies?
 Decidedly not.
 We love Earth and all of nature.
 We love animals especially, along with everything else that is part of nature – trees and forests, grass, coral reefs, flowers, sky, clouds, sunsets, rain, snow, bodies of water, lightning, glaciers, rivers and waterfalls, plains, mountains, canyons, seashores and on and on.
-We find joy in nature because we are predisposed to do so.
+We find beauty and joy in nature because we are predisposed to do so.
 Joy is the result of an evolutionary fine-tuning that can make life especially rewarding, and a joyous creature, happy in what it does, functions at the highest level.
 It’s critical to our emotional well-being and, therefore, to our adaptive functioning that we find joy in the world, and we do.